Best Survival Matches To Rely On In A Downpour

 But in a wet survival scenario, this technique can be a lifesaver!

-Method 2: Waterproofing Matches with Shellac
+Method 2: Using Shellac

 Like the wax method, you’ll need to buy some strike-anywhere matches and some shellac.

 Place the matches, head-down, in a small container filled with shellac.
-Let them soak.

 Once the matches are finished soaking, remove them, and place them on a sheet of newspaper to dry.

 Allow the matches about 20 minutes to dry out before storing them in a container.
-Matches waterproofed with shellac will remain waterproof for several months.

 The advantage of this method over the wax method is you don’t have to remove the terpene before striking.